-- 3.2.2.7 The temperate Hoxnian interglacial (approximately 424,000 to 380,000 BP) followed the Anglian.
+- 3.2.2.7 The temperate Hoxnian interglacial (approximately 424,000 to 380,000 BP, MIS 11) followed the Anglian Glaciation.
 The UK appears to have remained a peninsula of northwestern Europe during the Hoxnian and there is archaeological evidence that hominins, probably early Homo neanderthalensis, returned to the UK as the climate ameliorated.
 Lower Palaeolithic archaeological material has been found at Hoxne in Suffolk (Wymer, 1999), with a number of other isolated finds known from that region, as well as a hominin skull from Thames gravel terraces at Swanscombe (Stringer, 2006).
-There is thus the potential that Hoxnian period hominins used or occupied the regional marine archaeology study area.
-The bulk of any surviving material is likely to derive from secondary contexts (having been reworked by subsequent glacial episodes) but the possibility of primary occupation surfaces being be found within the Hoxnian Swarte Bank Formation sediments, within the Anglian sub-glacial valleys noted in the Hornsea Three array area geophysical data (EGS, 2016) and in areas along the Hornsea Three offshore cable corridor (Walters, 2016) should not be discounted. - 3.2.2.8 The onset of a series of post-Anglian/pre-Devensian glacial cycles between approximately 380,000 and 130,000 BP (widely referred to as the Wolstonian, although this designation as a single period is not universally agreed) saw a return to predominately glacial conditions across the regional marine archaeology study area (Sumbler, 1995; Gibbard et al., 1992; Gibbard et al., 2009; White et al., 2010). - 3.2.2.9 Global sea level fell by as much as 120 m during the post-Anglian/pre-Devensian glacial cycles and for some of the period the regional marine archaeology study area is likely to have been exposed as a periglacial terrestrial landscape (Allen and Sturdy, 1980) with a fauna dominated by cold species such as mammoth, woolly rhinoceros and reindeer (Wessex Archaeology, 2009).

-- 3.2.2.10 The Anglian Glaciation period has a varying archaeological potential.
-During the cold cycles of the Wolstonian, the regional marine archaeology study area was covered by ice and a hominin presence was unlikely.
-However, there is archaeological evidence for hominin activity in the UK during the warmer, interglacial periods within the Wolstonian, the so-called Purfleet and Aveley interglacials, from sites like Purfleet (approximately 350,000 BP, Schreve et al., 2002) and Stanton Harcourt (approximately 170,000 to 180,000 BP, Buckingham et al., 1996).
+Within the marine environment the Egmond Ground Formation is associated with MIS 11 and, where present, overlies the Yarmouth Roads and Swarte Bank formations.
+It comprises marine sands with thin bands of silt and clay attributed to an open marine environment.
+There is thus the potential that Hoxnian period hominins used or occupied the regional marine archaeology study area. - 3.2.2.8 Between approximately 380,000 and 130,000 BP (Marine Isotope Stage 9 to 6), commonly referred to as the Wolstonian Stage, saw a period containing three glaciations and two interglacials. - 3.2.2.9 During the cold cycles of the Wolstonian Stage glaciations, the extent to which glacial ice covered the regional marine archaeology study area and a hominin presence is uncertain, although it is suggested that during MIS 8 ice reached the Peterborough area (White et al. 2017).
+Offshore, the only deposits currently attributed to the Wolstonian Stage within the study area are the proglacial and fluvioglacial Cleaver Bank Formation deposits, located to the east and north of Markham Pit.
+However, there is archaeological evidence for hominin activity in the UK during the warmer, interglacial periods within the Wolstonian, the so-called Purfleet (MIS 9) and Aveley (MIS 7) interglacials, from sites like Purfleet (approximately 350,000 BP, Schreve et al., 2002) and Stanton Harcourt (approximately 170,000 to 180,000 BP, Buckingham et al., 1996).
 These finds comprise mainly late Acheulian and Levallois, or Mousterian flint tools, which reflect the transition from the Lower to the Middle Palaeolithic (approximately 300,000 BP).
-The Wolstonian period Egmond Ground formation, interpreted within the Hornsea Three offshore cable corridor, may have archaeological potential. - 3.2.2.11 The Aveley interglacial was followed by a final Wolstonian glacial expression, from approximately 180,000 to 135,000 BP, during which the UK appears to have uninhabited by hominins.
-The nature and pattern of Wolstonian glacial phases will have affected whether material is likely to be preserved in a primary or secondary context. - 3.2.2.12 The onset of the Ipswichian interglacial (approximately 135,000 to 73,000 BP) is marked by an abrupt climatic change.
+The Hoxonian period Egmond Ground formation, interpreted within the Hornsea Three offshore cable corridor, may have archaeological potential. - 3.2.2.10 The Aveley interglacial was followed by final Wolstonian glaciations, from approximately 180,000 to 135,000 BP, during which the UK appears to have been uninhabited by hominins. - 3.2.2.11 The onset of the Ipswichian interglacial (approximately 135,000 to 73,000 BP, MIS 5e) is marked by an abrupt climatic change.
 Sea level rose to 5 to 6 m above its current point, cutting the UK off from continental Europe and inundating the regional marine archaeology study area and much of the east coast of England.
-Ipswichian age Eemian Formation marine sands, evidence of this marine transgression, have been tentatively identified in the Hornsea Three array area geophysical data (EGS, 2016). - 3.2.2.13 While the Ipswichian appears to have been similar to, or even slightly warmer than today (Barton, 2005; Stringer, 2006) and Middle Palaeolithic hominins are known to have occupied northwestern Europe, there appears to have been no hominin presence in the UK during this period (Wymer, 1999; Ashton and Lewis, 2002).
-The regional marine archaeology study area and the wider area appears to have been inundated for much of the period and the potential for recovering Ipswichian archaeological material in the regional marine archaeology study area is thus regarded as very low.
+Ipswichian age Eemian Formation marine sands, evidence of this marine transgression, have been tentatively identified in the Hornsea Three array area geophysical data (EGS, 2016) and over the outer part of the Hornsea Three offshore cable corridor.

+3.2.2.12 While the Ipswichian appears to have been similar to, or even slightly warmer than today (Barton, 2005; Stringer, 2006) and Middle Palaeolithic hominins are known to have occupied northwestern Europe, there appears to have been no hominin presence in the UK during this period (Wymer, 1999; Ashton and Lewis, 2002).
+The regional marine archaeology study area and the wider area appears to have been inundated for much of the period and the potential for recovering lpswichian archaeological material in the regional marine archaeology study area is thus regarded as very low.